 If you have a wound breakdown, you will continue taping the entire incision except for this isolated area.
 You will need to apply Neosporin twice daily using a q-tip and place a large band-aid over it.
 This may take a few weeks to heal.
 Once the wound closes, you may notice the pigmentation slightly darker than the rest of the incision.
 This is normal and will fade out in time.

 Seroma was first noticed 3 weeks after surgery on right breast.
 Notice there is circular shape around his right nipple where fluid had collected.

 Despite asymmetric swelling and bruising, this patients final results turned out symmetric.
 The seroma did not affect final results or scars.

-Treatment: Ideally seromas need to be aspirated by your physician within the first 3-5 days of noticng it.
-Depending on the patient, the fluid may return and may need to be drained 1-3 times before seroma is completely healed.
+Ideally, seromas need to be aspirated by your physician within the first 3-5 days of noticing it.
+Depending on the patient, the fluid may return and may need to be drained 1-3 times before the seroma is completely healed.

 Detecting a Seroma

 - Excessive swelling in a short period of time